-Our Board of Directors currently consists of ten members, divided into three classes serving staggered three-year terms.
-Messrs.
-Battier and Distelburger, each a Class I director, are not standing for re-election at the Annual Meeting, and their term will expire at the Annual Meeting.
-Following the Annual Meeting, the size of the Board of Directors will therefore be reduced to nine members.
-Upon expiration of the term of a class of directors, directors in that class will be eligible to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
+Our Board of Directors currently consists of seven members, divided into three classes serving staggered three-year terms.
+Upon expiration of the term of a class of directors, directors in that class will be eligible if nominated again to be elected for a new three-year term at the annual meeting of stockholders in the year in which their term expires.
 As a result of this classification of directors, it generally takes at least two annual meetings of stockholders for stockholders to effect a change in a majority of the members of our Board of Directors.

-The principal occupations and certain other information about the nominees and the additional members of our Board (including the skills and qualifications that led to the conclusion that they should serve as directors), as of March 31, 2024 are set forth below.
+The principal occupations and certain other information about the nominees and the additional members of our Board (including the skills and qualifications that led to the conclusion that they should serve as directors), as of March 31, 2025 are set forth below.